Mattia46/firstMonth/pills/user_interaction.md

 # Asking for user input

 What if you want to get some information from the user?
 Ruby makes it easy for you by providing a method that does just this.
-Try to run this program from the terminal (don't run it from SublimeText because its console is not interactive):
+Try to run this program from the terminal (don't run it from Sublime Text because its console is not interactive):

 ````ruby
 puts "Hello!
 What's your name?"